 While they share the same seasonality as their neighbor, they’re also a more common catch come the colder months, with winter Specks earning quite a reputation for themselves here.
 Hit the same bodies of water as when targeting Redfish, and you’ll come across these beauties in large schools.
 There’s the additional chance of landing Pompano, Sheepshead, Black Drum, and Flounder when the season is right.

 Gulf Shores fishing is pretty much synonymous with Red Snapper fishing.
 When the federal season hits, the race is on!
 Both state and federal governments have strict seasons, so you’ll only be able to target this prized creature in summer.
 Make sure to book your Gulf Shores fishing adventure early to avoid disappointment.

 Thankfully, this isn’t the only kind of Snapper you can catch here.
-The US’s largest artificial reef system is within touching distance from shore, and it attracts plenty of tough-fighting and delicious creatures year-round.
+The US’s largest artificial reef system is within touching distance from shore.
+Year-round it’ll attract plenty of tough-fighting and delicious creatures.
 Go after Lane, Mangrove, Vermillion, and many other Snapper species and you’re sure to fill up on fish for dinner whenever you come.

 Cobia and Amberjack

 Staying with the theme of reef fishing, and alongside Snappers, you’ll also find some other Gulf of Mexico favorites.
-While it may seem harsh to lump two sought-after creatures together, they swim in the same waters, and we couldn’t pick one over the other to make the cut!
+While it may seem harsh to lump Cobia and Amberjack together, they swim in the same waters, and we couldn’t pick one over the other to make the cut!

 Both of these creatures grow to incredible sizes in the Gulf, making the most of the nutrients available to them along the artificial reefs.
 They make their way from the Florida Keys around the Gulf and back throughout the summer, meaning you can target them from spring through fall, adding another dimension to your nearshore Gulf Shores fishing trip.